kmackay/emk/README.md

 ------------

-If desired, you can run `(sudo) setup.py install` to create a symlink at /usr/bin/emk pointing to the emk script in the current directory.
-You can run `(sudo) setup.py uninstall` to remove /usr/bin/emk if it is a symlink to the emk script in the current directory.
+If desired, you can run `(sudo) setup.py install` to create a symlink at /usr/bin/emk pointing to the emk script in the current directory on *nix platforms or add it to the PATH on Windows.
+You can run `(sudo) setup.py uninstall` to remove /usr/bin/emk if it is a symlink to the emk script in the current directory on *nix platforms, or to remove it from the PATH on Windows.

 Note that emk does not require installation; it can be run directly from any directory.
 The only requirement is that the emk script and the emk.py module must be in the same directory.
 Typically that directory